mwilliamson/mammoth-wordpress-plugin/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 0.1.13 =

+* Update mammoth.js to 0.3.14.
+Includes support for footnotes.

 = 0.1.12 =